wcps.model¶

 the CRS to which

-should be reprojected.
+opshould be reprojected.
 It can be in one of these formats:Full CRS URL, e.g.

-(OGC standard format)Shorthand CRS with authority, version and code, e.g.
+http://localhost:8080/rasdaman/def/crs/EPSG/0/4326(OGC standard format)Shorthand CRS with authority, version and code, e.g.

-Shorthand CRS with authority and code, e.g.
+EPSG/0/4326Shorthand CRS with authority and code, e.g.

 EPSG:4326

-interpolation_method (ResampleAlg) – one of the
+interpolation_method (Optional[ResampleAlg]) – one of the

 - to_axis_resolutions(axis_resolutions)[source]¶